Improving VAEs' Robustness to Adversarial Attack: Defending VAEs

+Going back to our previous arguments, we see that controlling this overlap may also provide a mechanism for improving VAEs' robustness.
+This observation now hints at an interesting question: \emph{can we use methods initially proposed to encourage disentanglement to encourage robustness}?

+It is important to note here that disentangling can be difficult to achieve in practice, typically requiring precise choices in the hyperparameters of the model and the weighting of the added regularisation term, and often also a fair degree of luck~\citep{Locatello2019, Mathieu2019, Rolinek2019}.
+As such, we are not suggesting to induce \emph{disentangled representations} to induces robustness, or indeed that disentangled representations should be any more robust.
+Rather, as highlighted above, we are interested in whether the regularisers traditionally used to encourage disentanglement reliably lead to adversarially robust VAEs.
+Indeed, we will find that though our approaches---based on these regularisers---provide reliable and significant improvements in robustness, these improvements are not generally due to any noticeable improvements in disentanglement itself (see Appendix~\ref{sec:mig}).

-\subsection{Regularising for Robustness}
+\paragraph{Regularising for Robustness}

 There are a number of different disentanglement methods that one might consider using to train robust VAEs.
-Perhaps the simplest would be to use a $\beta$-VAE \cite{Higgins2017}, wherein we up-weight the $\KL$ term in the VAE's ELBO by a factor $\beta\ge1$.
-Indeed this is the disentanglement approach that has been shown to most directly relate to overlap, with the value of $\beta$ transpiring to be directly linked to the entropy of the encoder~\citep{Mathieu2019}.

-However, the $\beta$-VAE is known to only provide disentanglement at the expense of substantial reductions in reconstruction quality as the data likelihood term has, in effect, been down-weighted~\citep{Kim2018,Chen2018,Mathieu2019}.
-Furthermore, the level of disentanglement it can achieve is lesser than more recent methods~\citep{Kim2018,Chen2018}.
+Perhaps the simplest would be to use a $\beta$-VAE \citep{Higgins2017}, wherein we up-weight the $\KL$ term in the VAE's ELBO by a factor $\beta\ge1$.
+However, as mentioned previously the $\beta$-VAE only increases overlap at the expense of substantial reductions in reconstruction quality as the data likelihood term has, in effect, been down-weighted~\citep{Kim2018,Chen2018,Mathieu2019}.

-Because of these shortfalls, we instead propose to regularise through penalisation of a total-correlation (TC) term as per~\citet{Kim2018, Chen2018}.
-This looks to directly force independence across the different latent dimensions in aggregate posterior $q_{\phi}(\v{z})$, such that the distribution of the data in the latent space (i.e.~where we draw a datapoint at random and then pass it through the encoder) factorises across dimensions.
-As we are up-weighting the total correlation by $\beta$ we refer to this as the $\beta$-TCVAE as per~\citep{Chen2018}.
-This approach has been shown to provide improved disentanglement to the $\beta$-VAE, while also having a smaller deleterious effect on reconstruction quality.
+Because of these shortfalls, we instead propose to regularise through penalisation of a total correlation (TC) term \citep{Kim2018, Chen2018}.
+As discussed in Section~\ref{sec:disent}, this looks to directly force independence across the different latent dimensions in aggregate posterior $q_\phi(\v{z})$, such that the aggregate posterior factorises across dimensions.
+This approach has been shown to have a smaller deleterious effect on reconstruction quality than found in $\beta$-VAEs \citep{Chen2018}.
+As seen in Fig~\ref{fig:encoder-variance-mnist} this method also gives greater overlap by increasing posterior variance.
+To summarise, the greater overlap and the lesser degradation of reconstruction quality induced by $\beta$-TCVAE make them highly suitable for our purposes.

-To be more precise, the TC-decomposition of the VAE objective presented in \citep{Hoffman, Makhzani2016, Kim2018, Chen2018, Esmaeili2018} reveals an explicit a TC term of the variational posterior $q_\phi$.
-The factor and $\beta$-TCVAEs upweight this term, to produce the variational objective (with $\beta \ge 1$: